Buster Posey: 2013

-Eligible for salary arbitration for the first time, Posey signed a one-year, $8 million contract with the Giants prior to the 2013 spring training season.
+Eligible for salary arbitration for the first time, Posey signed a one-year, $8 million contract with the Giants prior to spring training in 2013.
 On March 29, Posey agreed to an eight-year contract extension worth $167 million, said by the Giants to be the most lucrative in franchise history.
 The contract wiped out three arbitration years and five years of free agency for Posey, locking in his services through the 2021 season with a club option for 2022.
 The agreement was the second largest in major league history for a catcher, exceeded only by that of Joe Mauer in 2010 with the Minnesota Twins.

-On July 1, 2013, Posey was named National League Player of the Week for the week of June 23 – 29.
+On July 1, 2013, Posey was named National League Player of the Week for the week of June 23–29.
 It was the second time Posey earned the award during his career, and the first since 2010.
 In six games Posey hit .500, to raise his average from .307 to .322, had an on-base percentage of .560, a slugging percentage of 1.182, stroked four home runs, and drove in six.
 On July 13, 2013, Posey caught Tim Lincecum's first no-hitter against the San Diego Padres.
 The no-hitter also marks the 15th ever in Giants history as well as the second performed in an away ballpark.
 On July 16, 2013, Posey played in his second straight All-Star Game, striking out in his only at-bat.

 Posey's offense regressed in 2013 following his 2012 MVP season, especially in the second half of the season where he hit just 3 home runs.
 However, he still finished with a solid .294 batting average, 15 home runs and 72 runs batted in.

 2014

-On June 25, 2014, in a 4–0 win over the San Diego Padres and playing first base, Posey caught the final out of Tim Lincecum's second career no-hitter.

 On July 13, 2014, Posey and pitcher Madison Bumgarner hit grand slams against the Arizona Diamondbacks.
-It marked the first time in Major League Baseball history that a catcher and a pitcher hit grand slams in the same game.
+It marked the first time that they both hit home runs in the same game and it also marked the first time in Major League Baseball history that a catcher and a pitcher hit grand slams in the same game.
 On August 29, 2014, in a 13–2 win over the Milwaukee Brewers at Oracle Park (then known as AT&T Park), Posey went 5-for-5 in 6 innings, and became the only catcher in Giants franchise history to have two career five-hit games.

 Posey finished the 2014 season with a .311 batting average, 22 home runs, and 89 RBIs.
-In the 2014 World Series, the Giants defeated the Kansas City Royals in seven games, giving Posey his third championship in five years.
+In the 2014 World Series, the Giants defeated the Kansas City Royals in seven games, giving Posey his third championship in five years, before turning 28 years old.
 This win made Posey the second player in Major League history after Pete Rose to win the Rookie of the Year, a League MVP, and three World Series championships.